Mazda Familia: Lantis/Astina/323F

-A five-door hatchback and four-door sedan, both featuring pillarless doors and distinct sheetmetal from other 323s, was sold in Japan as the Mazda Lantis, in Australia, New Zealand and South Africa as the Mazda 323 Astina, in Colombia as the Mazda Allegro and in Europe as the Mazda 323F.
+A five-door hatchback and four-door saloon, both featuring pillarless doors and distinct sheetmetal from other 323s, was sold in Japan as the Mazda Lantis, in Australia, New Zealand and South Africa as the Mazda 323 Astina, in Colombia as the Mazda Allegro and in Europe as the Mazda 323F.

 They were built on platforms distinct from the other 323s and actually appeared nearly a year before the new Familia, in September 1993.
 The bodyshape was designed by former Porsche designers.
 The Lantis was on the CB, a minor update of the CA that underpinned the luxury Mazda Xedos 6 and Eunos 500.
 The European 323F was designated BA, but was actually almost identical to the CB, and had little to do with other B platforms.
 These models were sold with the 1.5 L 1.6L and 1.8 L engines seen in the rest of the 323 range, as well as a 2.0 L (KF) V6 shared with the Eunos 500.
 The 2.0L V6 still remains one of the smallest V6 engines put into a production car.